Lake Sawyer Community Club

 Black Diamond Historical Society

-As residents of Lake Sawyer, I thought you and your families may be interested in supporting the Black Diamond Historical Society Museum.
-The Museum is open 3 days per week; Thursdays, Saturdays and Sundays.The Summer 2012 issue of the Black Diamond Historical Society Newsletter is focused on Lake Sawyer.
+As residents of Lake Sawyer, we thought you and your families may be interested in supporting the Black Diamond Historical Society Museum.
+The Museum is open 3 days per week; Thursdays, Saturdays and Sundays.The Summer 2012 issue of the Black Diamond Historical Society Newsletter was focused on Lake Sawyer.
 To join, follow this link: BDHS and then click on "Contact" and then click on "Become a Member".
-Steve F.

 Links